osisoft/AVEVA-Adapter-BACnet-Docs/V1/Installation/System requirements.md

 # System requirements

 PI Adapter for BACnet is supported on a variety of platforms and processors.
-Install kits are available for the following platforms:
+Installation kits are available for the following platforms:

 | Operating System | Installation Kit | Processor |
 |-------------------|----------------------------------|-------------|